Which SIEM Do Security Professionals Prefer Most?

 This shift reduces false positives and exposes stealthy activity such as credential misuse or living-off-the-land techniques that rarely trigger signature-based alerts.

-AI is Changing the Role of the SIEM
+3. AI is Redefining the Modern SIEM Platform

 The most significant change isn’t ingestion speed or storage scale.
 It’s how the system decides what matters.